galvanetto/Fodis/README.md

 # About Fodis

-Fodis is a desktop application to visualise and analize Force Spectroscopy curves of the unfolding of single molecules.
+Fodis is a desktop application to visualise and analyze Force Spectroscopy curves of the unfolding of Single Molecules.

 <img src="https://github.com/nicolagalvanetto/Fodis/blob/master/Fodis_SourceCode_MATLAB/Fodis1.0/view.JPG">